14 Top-Rated Hiking Trails In Washington State

 Wallace Falls State Park is incredibly popular to visit from April until November.
 The neighboring parks are also great for mountain biking, fishing, swimming, boating, kayaking, and even rock climbing.

-#3 Hoh River Trail, Olympic National Park
+#3 Hoh Rainforest Trail, Olympic National Park, Washington State

 The Hoh River Trail is located near Folks, WA, in the Pacific Northwest’s Olympic National Park.
 It leads to the Mount Olympus Blue Glacier with plenty of stops along the way within the deep and utterly delightful rainforest.